-Some programs may care about your math score, but not your verbal score, and vice versa(It is worth to know that calculators are not allowed in GRE quantitative section, which is approved by SAT.
+Some programs may care about your math score, but not your verbal score, and vice versa(It is worth to know that calculators are not allowed in GRE quantitative section, unlike that is allowed by SAT.
 If a program doesn’t care about your math or your essay score, then you know exactly where to put your prep time.

 3. Are GRE scores used for anything else?